pipeline-components/snyk/README.md

 The image is for running [snyk], snyk is installed in /app/ in case you need to customize the install before usage.
 The image is based on node:10.14-alpine
+This requires a local available docker service like `dind` or a shared docker socket, docker is installed in this container.

 ## Examples